lainchan/lainchan/README.md

 *	Providing feedback and suggestions
 *	Writing/editing documentation

 If you need help developing a patch, please join our IRC channel.

+> irc.freenode.net @ #lainchan-dev

 Installation
 -------------